bjoernwuest/LUYViewer/README.md

 Data remains local with the LUYViewer, whereever it is run.
 The LUYViewer is just a reader, it does not modify any data in your LUY instance.
 All data stored with the LUYViewer, i.e. downloaded snapshots of your data in LUY, is **NOT** encrypted.
 It is up to you to keep your data with the required level of security and privacy.

-For the Windows package, a free code signing is provided by SignPath.io, certificate by SignPath Foundation.
-Thank you to make this service available to the open source community.

 ## License